Christmas Gowhere NBA Awards

 The 1-2 Pick and Roll

-This really only works if you have the personnel to pull it off and so far this season, it has for both the Warriors above and the Chicago Bulls.
+This really only works if you have the personnel to pull it off.
+So far this season, it has been a successful, end-of-game weapon for both the Golden State Warriors and the Chicago Bulls.

-Adding to the Dubs’ offensive creativity this year has been a 1-2 Pick and Roll for Steph Curry and Klay Thompson, with the added wrinkle of Draymond Green setting a secondary screen.
-The Splash Brothers alone are deadly enough, but this play gives them an even more unfair advantage with Steph’s ability to create off the dribble and Klay’s ability to either pop out to the 3-point line or take a smaller guard down to the post.
-How do you guard this, especially when Draymond sets a screen on the screener, or a second screen on Curry’s guy.
-Watch as NBA TV’s Brent Barry breaks down 3 examples from overtime of the Warriors-Pelicans game earlier this month below:
+Adding to the Dubs’ offensive creativity this year has been a 1-2 Pick and Roll for Steph Curry and Klay Thompson, with the alternative wrinkle of Draymond Green setting a secondary screen.
+The Splash Brothers alone are deadly enough, but this play gives them an even greater unfair advantage with Steph’s ability to create off the dribble and Klay’s ability to either pop out to the 3-point line or take a smaller guard down to the post.
+How do you guard this, especially when Draymond sets a screen on the screener, or a second screen on Curry’s guy?
+Watch the Pelicans try and fail as NBA TV‘s Brent Barry breaks down 3 examples from the Warriors recent overtime victory below:

 — NBA TV (@NBATV) December 16, 2014

-We first saw Rose and Butler perform the 1-2 Pick and Roll in Toronto in mid-November.
-Our friends at Blog-a-Bull have a nice GIF breakdown of the end of game instances where Jimmy got the ball at the top of the key to either create for himself, or others, driving to the hoop.
+We first saw the Bulls teammates perform the 1-2 Pick and Roll in Toronto in mid-November.
+The common denominator of the few times Rose and Butler ran it was Jimmy receiving the ball at the top of the key, then creating for either himself or others while driving to the hoop.

-This week, the 1-2 Pick and Roll was at full force during the 2011 Flashback 4th Quarter performances from Derrick Rose versus the Raptors and Wizards.
+This week, the 1-2 Pick and Roll was in full force during the consecutive 2011 Flashback 4th Quarter performances from Derrick Rose, versus the Raptors (again) and the Wizards.

-Dagger #1 from Rose in his 15 point 4th quarter was off this Butler pick, set on the wing as opposed to the top of the key as we’ve seen it otherwise.
+Here was dagger #1 from Rose during his 15 point 4th quarter vs. Toronto.
+It was off this Butler pick, set on the wing as opposed to the top of the key.

-Minutes prior, notice how Kyle Lowry’s head was turned planning for defending the Butler pick.
-Rose acknowledged the frozen moment and pulled up with plenty of space for the mid-range J.
+Typically the strategy against Rose is to let him shoot, and that’s just what happened minutes prior.
+Notice how Kyle Lowry’s head was turned planning for defending the Butler pick.
+Rose acknowledged the frozen Lowry and pulled up with plenty of space for the mid-range J.

-This is what happens if the defense switches.
-Jimmy Butler has been a low-post threat against smaller 2-guards all season.
-After his pick switched Lowry onto him (not shown), Rose dumped the ball down low and Butler overpowered him for 2 points.
+Below is what happens if the defense switches.
+Jimmy Butler has emerged as a low-post threat against smaller guards all season.
+After his pick caused a switch onto him by Kyle Lowry, Rose dumped the ball down low and Butler overpowered him for 2 points.

-One more: from Tuesday’s game against the Wizards, Butler slips the screen and Rose actually had him for a bounce pass or even an alley-oop with Gortat still on the opposite side of the lane.
-No problem though, as Rose, already in a groove having scored the previous 4 points, drives and goes to the line for 2.
+One more.
+This one from Tuesday’s game against the Wizards as Butler first slips the screen.
+Rose actually had him for a bounce pass or even an alley-oop with Gortat still on the opposite side of the lane.
+No problem though, as Rose, already in a groove having scored the previous 4 points, drives and goes to the line for 2 more.

-As you can see, the 1-2 Pick and Roll is a deadly weapon that 2 of the league’s best backcourts are starting to use in crunch time.
-It’s a scary thought, especially as Rose continues to round into form after taking a step like his 4th quarter performances this week.
-You can see his confidence on another level (especially assistant coach Andy Greer) and the numbers are worthy of flame and 100 emojis.
+As you can see, the 1-2 Pick and Roll is a deadly weapon that two of the league’s best backcourts are starting to use in crunch time.
+It’s a scary thought, especially as Rose continues to round into form after taking a step forward like his 4th quarter performances this week.
+You can see his confidence on another level (assistant coach Andy Greer agrees) and the numbers are worthy of flame and 100 emojis.

 Virtually no one is talking about anyone from the East as an NBA Title contender.
 I get it.
-The entire West looks better and is playing more consistent than the Bulls or the Cavs right now, but we just need to see them more.
-The Bulls, winners of 7 of their last 8, will make some believers out of people and their health is as promising to date going into 2015.
+The entire West looks better and is playing more consistent than the Bulls or the Cavs right now, but we just need to see these Eastern favorites together more.
+The Bulls, winners of 7 of their last 8, will make some believers out of people if they keep going like this, and their health is as promising to date going into 2015.